angdealba/symbolic/README.md

 Using Postman's 'run manually with 0 delay' feature, tests were executed with zero milliseconds delay, simulating a high-concurrency scenario and testing the service's capability to handle concurrent requests.
 The 'simultaneous test' suite included a variety of add, modify, and delete operations targeted at different ports, ensuring coverage of various operational scenarios for each service instance.
 The successful completion of all test scenarios demonstrated the stability and reliability of the service, both on individual instances and in parallel operation.
 This robust testing approach was essential to confirm the service's ability to handle concurrent requests in production environments, providing key insights for future development and optimization.

-In order to ensure that the multiple service functionality works on every commit to the repository, we also created a system test suite that runs automatically within the CI workflow that instantiates three distinct client instances using the Newman command line interface and sends a full collection of Postman requests from each of the three clients to the server in parallel.
-The results from these runs can be viewed in the **multiple_clients** Job on each of the CI action runs.

 ### End-to-End Testing
 For our end-to-end testing process we opted to go with a manual testing approach centered on exercising all of the possible combinations of inputs that we could make to the client.
 Our client was designed to fail gracefully so that invalid inputs would not crash or cause the connection to the service to be reset, and we enumerated a variety of different scenarios to create an end-to-end testing checklist for ensuring that our client and service are communicating correctly and are returning the correct results.
 All of these end-to-end tests require the use of Postman along with manually entering values into the Client GUI and sending requests to the service, with Postman being used to generate new Patient and Diagnosis data objects and provide the Patient ID values that can be passed into the client.
 A checklist of tests that we performed is included below, with each numbered step in the list representing a single test flow: